grafana/loki/docs/sources/setup/install/helm/monitor-and-alert/with-local-monitoring.md

 Username and password must have a minimum of 8 characters.
 {{< /admonition >}}

-To install the meta-monitoring stack, run the following command:
+To install the meta-monitoring stack, run the following commands:

 ```bash
 helm repo add grafana https://grafana.github.io/helm-charts